It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 While the S9 (without the plus) does not have the clean base station, so it functions like a regular robot vacuum where you need to empty the bin manually.

 But the S9+ will cost several hundred dollars more than the S9.
-Both robots will have the same navigational and brush upgrades over the I7 that make it better overall when it comes to traversing around furniture and cleaning floors.
+Both robots will have the same navigational and brush upgrades over the I7, making it better overall when traversing around furniture and cleaning floors.

 Advantages of the